 |

-Low Cost Entry Into ATV The least cost way to just try out Amateur Television - ATV - with a neighborhood ham, ham club demo, public service events and R/C transmitting live action color video a half mile or more line of sight, is to buy a Videolynx 434 50 mW transmitter module for $99 from us and connect it to your camcorder or any camera with a video output, 9V alkaline battery and 70cm antenna - receive it on cable channel 59.
+The least cost way to just try out Amateur Television - ATV - with a neighborhood ham, ham club demo, public service events and R/C transmitting live action color video a half mile or more line of sight, is to buy a Videolynx 434 50 mW transmitter module for $99 and connect it to your camcorder or any camera with a video output, 9V alkaline battery and 70cm antenna - receive it with the TV set to analog cable channel 59.
 If you want sound and able to select any of the 4 standard 70cm ATV frequencies, then the Videolynx Z70A at $149 is for you.
-For higher power and greater DX add a linear amp - see the transmitting section below.
-Click on the photos for details on some of the neat ATV applications: |
+For higher power and greater DX add a linear amp - see the transmitting section below. |

 |

-See pages 9-11 to 9-13 in the ARRL Operating Manual 10th edition. |
+See pages 9-11 to 9-13 in the ARRL Operating Manual 10th edition.
+Also see the ARRL Handbook for Radio Communications Image Communications chapter. |

 |